-Among heterosexuals, 2.3% reported having considered suicide.
+2.3% reported having considered suici

-Gay men and lesbians, 4.4% reported suicide idealization.
+4.4% reported suicide idealization.

-Bisexuals 7.4%
+7.4%

-Transgender people 30.8% reporting suicide idealization.
+30.8% reporting suicide idealization.

 Nearly 35 percent of transgender respondents also said they had been threatened with physical violence during their lifetime by a partner, compared to 14 percent for the non-transgender population.